A versatile and narrow linewidth infra-red radiation source for ro-vibration state selected preparation of molecules in

 \section{Acknowledgement}

-This work was supported by intramural funds at TIFR Hyderabad from the Department of Atomic Energy, India.
-We thank Dean Guyer (Laser vision), for the useful discussions regarding OPO designs and providing a few components for the master oscillator at the initial stages of our work.
-We also thank Subhashish Dutta Gupta (University of Hyderabad and TIFR-Hyderabad) for useful discussion related to nonlinear optics, Dirk Schwarzer (Max Planck Institute for Multidisciplinary Sciences, Göttingen, Germany) for providing LiIO$_{3}$ crystal for DFG stage testing, Dipanjana Saha for preliminary study on OPO designs and Aditi Pradhan for contributing towards testing of photoacoustic spectroscopy setup.
-Finally we thank the institute mechanical workshop members, Rakesh Moodika and Bramha S. Kolpuse for fabricating several custom designed components used in our setup.
+We acknowledge the support of intramural funds at TIFR-Hyderabad provided by the Department of Atomic Energy, Government of India, under Project Identification No. RTI 4007.
+We thank Dean Guyer (Laser Vision, USA), for the useful discussions regarding OPO designs and for providing a few components for the master oscillator at the initial stages of our work.
+We also thank Subhashish Dutta Gupta (University of Hyderabad and TIFR-Hyderabad) for useful discussion related to nonlinear optics, Dirk Schwarzer (Max Planck Institute for Multidisciplinary Sciences, G\"{o}ttingen, Germany) for providing LiIO$_{3}$ crystal for DFG stage testing, Dipanjana Saha for preliminary study on OPO designs and Aditi Pradhan for contributing towards testing of photoacoustic spectroscopy setup.
+Finally, we thank the institute mechanical workshop members, Rakesh Moodika and Bramha S. Kolpuse for fabricating several custom-designed components used in our setup.